HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloudDevEnvironment.txt

        export PYTHONPATH=/[your_directory]/CDSS/
        (can use 'pwd' to get path attributes)

-       ???Next examples should actually import modules from the code tree to illustrate and confirm that works...???

-	- Run Sample Scripts for Reading Data from BigQuery in your virtual environment: run this script from CDSS repo the script makes a connection to sample datalake ???Define where this came from???, makes a big query job that reads from the order_proc table and converts it to and prints out a dataframe python3 CDSS/scripts/DevWorkshop/GoogleCloudPlatform/instance_read.py

-        - Passing SQL Arguments to Read Data from BigQuery in your virtual environment: run this script from CDSS repo python3 CDSS/scripts/DevWorkshop/GoogleCloudPlatform/instance_read_arg.py SELECT jc_uid, order_type, description FROM datalake_47618_sample.order_proc
+       >>> import medinfo
+       this confirms you can import the CDSS modules
+       >>> quit()
+       to exit python
+       Now you can change your directory to the devworkshop in our repo

+        cd CDSS/scripts/DevWorkshop/GoogleCloudPlatform

 == Testing and Running (Batch) Processes ==
 On GCP Linux Server:

-  ????Add command line option to sleep_loop to illustrate able to input, and lead with example that dodes not require Ctrl+C to exit...??
-  ???Earlier, I would tell peoiple to "cd" to the GoogleCLoudPlatform devworkshop folder, so they don't have to retype that every time...???
   - First run this command to see the expected print.
-It will just print out a progress indicator every second for N iterations. python3 -u CDSS/scripts/DevWorkshop/GoogleCloudPlatform/sleep_loop.py 10 (This should print out a progress indicator and finish after 10 seconds)
+It will just print out a progress indicator every second for N iterations.
+(This should print out a progress indicator and finish after 10 seconds)

+      python sleep_loop.py 10

-  - Run the command again, but with a different option, where it will take a long time and you will want to hit Ctrl+C after starting to finish...??? python3 -u CDSS/scripts/DevWorkshop/GoogleCloudPlatform/sleep_loop.py 1000 (This should print out a progress indicator and would finish after 1000 seconds, but you can just Ctrl+C to quit it, while we now examine how you might manage long compute processes)
+  - Run the command again, but with a different option, where it will take a long time and you will want to hit Ctrl+C after starting to finish...??? python sleep_loop.py 1000
+       (This should print out a progress indicator and would finish after 1000 seconds, but you can just Ctrl+C to quit it, while we now examine how you might manage long compute processes)

 - Run this next version of the command, but run the process in the background (ending &) and continue even if you logoff (nohup = "no hangup").